 Influence cannot be gained overnight.
-Much like any other authority figure, a person is considered to be an influencer when they can influence audiences because they’re well-respected in the industry.
+Much like any other authority figure, a person is considered to be an influencer when they can influence audiences, which comes from being well-respected in the industry.

-However, it’s a good idea to keep tabs not just on how many followers they have, but how active and engaged their followers are.
+It’s a good idea to keep tabs not just on how many followers they have, but how active and engaged their followers are.
 An influencer is only as powerful as their audience makes them.
 Engagement levels are a good indicator of whether or not an influencer is worth pursuing.

 According to a study by Tomoson, influencer marketing brings 51% better customers on average.
 This means that customers are more likely to spend more, be more loyal, and advocate for your brand when they’ve received the tick of approval from influencers.